 D. Internal Audit and Accounting.

-1. Monitor the staffing and competency of the internal audit department and significant changes in the duties and responsibilities of the internal audit department.
+1. Periodically, review a summary of the staffing and competency of the internal audit department and significant changes in the duties and responsibilities of the internal audit department.

 2. Review the activities of the internal audit department, including the annual internal audit plan.

-3. Meet privately periodically (but at least three times each year) with the head of the Company's internal audit department to review the adequacy of the Company's internal controls, accounting policies and procedures, the internal audit function, and particular concerns of the Committee or the internal audit department.
+3. Meet privately periodically (but at least annually) with the head of the Company's internal audit department to review the adequacy of the Company's internal controls, accounting policies and procedures, the internal audit function, and particular concerns of the Committee or the internal audit department.

 4. Meet privately periodically (but at least annually) with the independent auditors to review the adequacy of the Company's internal controls, accounting policies and procedures, the internal audit function (including responsibilities, budget and staffing), special audit steps adopted in light of material control deficiencies and particular concerns of the Committee or the independent auditors.

-5. Meet privately periodically (but at least annually) with management to review the adequacy of the Company's internal controls, accounting policies and procedures, the internal audit function, and particular concerns of the Committee or management.
+5. Meet privately periodically (but at least annually) with management to review the adequacy of the Company's internal controls, accounting policies and procedures, the internal audit function, the competence, performance and independence of the independent auditor and particular concerns of the Committee or management.

 6. Review with independent auditor any audit problems or difficulties and management's response thereto.